zhangxin025/docs-1/api-reference/avatar/AvatarTraining.md

-**Replica Training**
+**Avatar Training**

-Learn how to create the best personal replica with a high-quality training video.
+Learn how to create the best personal avatar with a high-quality training video.

 ## Training Overview

-To clone your personal replica, we first need you to submit a training video.
-A high-quality training video helps our AI model properly map your face and voice, resulting in a more realistic replica overall.
+To clone your personal avatar, we first need you to submit a training video.
+A high-quality training video helps our AI model properly map your face and voice, resulting in a more realistic avatar overall.
 Your training video will be one continuous video, containing the following, in-order:

-15 seconds of silence (listening mode)
+5 seconds of silence (listening mode)

-2 minute of talking
+25 seconds of talking

 You need to upload a 9:16 or 16:9 video clip that meets the cloning training requirements on our platform, based on your personal needs.

 Training typically takes around 4-5 hours to complete.
-You can check the status of your replica training by:
+You can check the status of your avatar training by:

-Enable cloned avatar from [[Personal Replicas](https://docs.duix.com/api-reference/replica/Overview)] when creating conversation You can click on [[Create Replica]](https://duix.com/platform/replicas) to create and submit training, and enter [[Personal Replicas](https://duix.com/platform/replicas)] to view the training results
+Enable cloned avatar from [[Personal avatars](https://docs.duix.com/api-reference/avatar/Overview)] when creating conversation You can click on [[Create Avatar]](https://duix.com/platform/replicas) to create and submit training, and enter [[Personal avatars](https://duix.com/platform/replicas)] to view the training results

-## How do I record 15 seconds  of silence?
+## How do I record 5 seconds  of silence?

-Your training footage should begin with 15 seconds of silence.
-Our model uses your silent footage to create a natural resting position for your replica’s head and improve its listening behavior.
+Your training footage should begin with 5 seconds of silence.
+Our model uses your silent footage to create a natural resting position for your avatar’s head and improve its listening behavior.
 During this period:

 - Pretend that you are “actively listening” to someone
-- Incorporate small (but non-repetitive) head movements throughout the minute
+- Incorporate small (but non-repetitive) head movements
 - Ensure that your lips are closed the entire time

 ## How do I record 2 minute of talking?